Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Four Goods

 In the last step, Bob picks $w$ and Carl picks $x$ or $y$, so Alice can get the best of $xz,yz$.
 She can afford only one unrelated singleton ($w$), but if she wants it she can choose $ABCB$ in the first step.

 In the first step necessarily Alice prefers $w$ to $best(xz,yz)$, so $w$ is her best singleton and she picks it.
 Since $b+c>a$, Alice can afford only two unrelated pairs --- the ones containing the last item.
 There exists a SPE in which this last item is $z$.
 So Alice can afford only $xz,yz$.
 But if Alice wanted one of these, she could have waited to the last step.

-2cm Finally, it is easy to check that the seven ranges handled by Algorithm \ref{alg:4 items 3 agents} cover all the income space except a finite number of hyperplanes (corresponding to the equalities $a=b,b=c,a=2b+c,a=2b,a=b+c,a+c=2b,a=2c,2c=b$).
-Therefore, there exists a CEFAI.
+Finally, it is easy to check that the seven ranges handled by Algorithm \ref{alg:4 items 3 agents} cover all the income space except a finite number of hyperplanes (corresponding to the equalities $a=b,b=c,a=2b+c,a=2b,a=b+c,a+c=2b,a=2c,2c=b$).
+Therefore, a CE exists for almost all incomes. \end{proof}